 Preview: Darlington v Harriers

-The weather this evening is forecast to be clear with a chilly 5°C temperature and 5% chance of rain.
+Tonight's weather in the North East is forecast to be cloudy with a temperature of 6°C.